 For our Romeo and Juliet example, it may read something like this:

 “This quote shows that Friar Laurence is the originator of the plan for the two lovers to fake their deaths.
 Had he not posed this plan, Romeo could not have mistaken Juliet for dead.
 Thus, he would never have committed suicide, nor Juliet.
 As the adult in the situation, Friar Laurence should have acted less rashly and helped the couple find a more suitable solution to their problems.”

 This reasoning is strong for several reasons.

 First, note the transition in the beginning.
 It discusses the textual evidence–the quote presented earlier–directly and explains what is happening in the quote.

 Next, it walks the reader step-by-step through the writer’s rationale about the evidence that led her to believe the claim.
 Even if the reader does not agree with the reader’s claim, he or she must concede that the writer has a point.

-You may have noticed that in this example, the reasoning tends to be longer than either the claim or the reasoning.
+You may have noticed that in this example, the reasoning tends to be longer than either the claim or the evidence.
 The length of the reasoning will vary according to the assignment, but I have found that good reasoning does tend to be the bulk of C-E-R writing.